erikorlowski/cscie97/cscie97/asn2/Design.md

 Next, any issues with the formatting of a command such that the command type cannot be ascertained are handled by the ModelServiceApi class.

-Any issues dealing with the syntax of a classified command, or with finding an identifier are handled by the concrete Command class.
+Any issues dealing with the syntax of a command or with finding an identifier are handled by the Command class.

 In all cases, these exceptions cause the execution of the command and the script to stop.
 The effects from any previously executed commands are not undone.